STFC-ICD-Research-and-Design/supermusr-data-pipeline/trace-to-events/README.md

 ### Commands

-- `ConstantPhaseDiscriminator`:       Detects events using a constant phase discriminator.
+- `fixed-threshold-discriminator`: Detects events using a fixed threshold discriminator.
 Events consist only of a time value.
-- `AdvancedMuonDetector`:        Detects events using differential discriminators.
+- `advanced-muon-detector`: Detects events using differential discriminators.
 Event lists consist of time and voltage values.
 - `help`: Print this message or the help of the given subcommand(s)

 ### Constant Phase Discriminator

-`trace-to-events --broker <BROKER> constant-phase-discriminator --threshold <THRESHOLD>`
+`trace-to-events --broker <BROKER> fixed-threshold-discriminator --threshold <THRESHOLD>`

 ```shell
       --threshold <THRESHOLD>  If the detector is armed, an event is registered when the trace passes this value for the given duration